hicham-alsayed-ahmad/ecommerce-using-codeigniter-3/README.md

  check out to live test : http://hicham.besaba.com
 # Requirements
 PHP 5.4.0 or later
+#NOTE : if you have php 7 it wii not working as fine  ,
 # Installation
 <hr>
 # Step 1 :